 2 November 2023

-The bill would stop public bodies from spending more on legal representation at an inquest than the amount spent by the families of the deceased.
-It would also require the government to report to Parliament on how easy it is for families to get legal representation for inquests.
-The aim is to make funding for inquests fairer and more transparent.
+The Inquests (Legal Representation) Bill would stop public bodies from spending more on legal representation at an inquest than the amount spent by the families of the deceased.
+It would also require the Secretary of State to report on how available and accessible legal representation is for families at inquests.
+The aim is to make funding for inquests fairer and more transparent for bereaved families.

 Generated 21 February 2026